World Breastfeeding Week

 - Using a nipple cream or spray such as Mum & You Hands Off Nipple Saviour Spray will allow the nipples to repair between feeds.
 Ingredients such as Aloe Vera and Wheatgerm Oil are lovely and nourishing to this delicate skin area

 Mastitis is an infection in the breast tissue and often happens when a milk duct gets blocked.
 The breast may feel hot and painful and mum can get a temperature or feel unwell with flu-like symptoms.
 If you’re worried about mastitis it is really important to check in with your GP as antibiotics may be required.
+Don’t forget that you can also reach out to your health visitor for breastfeeding advice if you’re struggling with soreness and pain.

 Here are my top tips to help with mastitis: